The idea of listening to customers is as old as business itself.

 - Task cross-functional teams including designers, developers, and product managers with learning about customers and their needs, aligning their goals around customer loyalty

 - Understand how individual and connected behaviors directly impact key metrics around engagement, retention, and customer value.
-And leverage that information to determine the right metrics to track and work to influence.
+And leverage that information to determine the right product metrics to track and work to influence.

 - Use that data to personalize and customize the product experience to suit the specific needs of specific groups of users